JDK-8340827 : JEP 522: G1 GC: Improve Throughput by Reducing Synchronization

 ----------

-The default garbage collector in the HotSpot JVM, the Garbage-First (G1) collector, is designed to balance latency and throughput for Java applications.
-However, achieving this balance can sometimes impact the application's performance compared to more throughput-oriented garbage collectors such as Parallel and Serial GC.
+The Garbage-First collector (G1), which is the default garbage collector of the HotSpot JVM, is designed to balance latency and throughput.
+However, achieving this balance can sometimes impact application performance compared to throughput-oriented collectors such as the Parallel and Serial collectors.

-Relative to Parallel, G1 performs more of its work concurrently with the application, reducing the duration of GC pauses and thus improving the latency of the application.
-Unavoidably, this means that application threads need to share the CPU with special-purpose GC threads, and coordinate with them.
-This synchronization of the application threads with the GC threads lowers application throughput and adds latency.
+Relative to Parallel, G1 performs more of its work concurrently with the application, reducing the duration of GC pauses and thus improving latency.
+Unavoidably, this means that application threads must share the CPU with GC threads, and coordinate with them.
+This synchronization both lowers throughput and increases latency.

 Description